joao-frohlich/cpython/Doc/library/ctypes.rst

       Setting this attribute to 0 is the same as not setting it at all.

-   .. attribute:: _align_

-      An optional small integer that allows overriding the alignment of the structure when being packed or unpacked to/from memory.
-      Setting this attribute to 0 is the same as not setting it at all.

-   .. attribute:: _layout_

-      An optional string naming the struct/union layout.
-It can currently be set to:

-      - ``"ms"``: the layout used by the Microsoft compiler (MSVC).
-        On GCC and Clang, this layout can be selected with ``__attribute__((ms_struct))``.
-      - ``"gcc-sysv"``: the layout used by GCC with the System V or “SysV-like” data model, as used on Linux and macOS.
-        With this layout, :attr:`~Structure._pack_` must be unset or zero.

-      If not set explicitly, ``ctypes`` will use a default that matches the platform conventions.
-This default may change in future Python releases (for example, when a new platform gains official support, or when a difference between similar platforms is found).
-      Currently the default will be:

-      - On Windows: ``"ms"``
-      - When :attr:`~Structure._pack_` is specified: ``"ms"``
-      - Otherwise: ``"gcc-sysv"``

-      :attr:`!_layout_` must already be defined when
-      :attr:`~Structure._fields_` is assigned, otherwise it will have no effect.

    .. attribute:: _anonymous_

       An optional sequence that lists the names of unnamed (anonymous) fields.